Eifel

-The Eifel ([ˈaɪfl̩]; Äifel, [ˈæːɪ̯fəl]) is a low mountain range in western Germany and eastern Belgium.
+The Eifel ([ˈaɪfl̩]; Äifel, [ˈæːɪ̯fəl]) is a low mountain range in western Germany, eastern Belgium and northern Luxembourg.
 It occupies parts of southwestern North Rhine-Westphalia, northwestern Rhineland-Palatinate and the southern area of the German-speaking Community of Belgium.

 The Eifel is part of the Rhenish Massif; within its northern portions lies the Eifel National Park.
+The Eifelian stage in geological history is named after the region because rocks of that period reach the surface in the Eifel at the Wetteldorf Richtschnitt outcrop.

+The inhabitants of the Eifel are known as Eiflers or Eifelers.